-There are no truck parking areas (publicly or privately operated) with more than a few spaces on I-26 WB between Asheville and the Tennessee border.24 When I-40 west of Asheville closes, the typical detour route is via I-26 WB to I-81 SB in Tennessee and back to I-40 WB in Dandridge, TN which adds approximately 60 miles to the trip.
+There are no truck parking areas (publicly or privately operated) with more than a few spaces on I-26 WB between Asheville and the Tennessee border.
+When I-40 west of Asheville closes, the typical detour route is via I-26 WB to I-81 SB in Tennessee and back to I-40 WB in Dandridge, TN which adds approximately 60 miles to the trip.
 As discussed above, U.S 25/U.S. 70 and NC 209 also provide alternatives although both routes are often two-lane roads with steeper grades and tighter turns than found on the interstates.
 Providing parking options for trucks on I-26 (on either side of Asheville) will allow trucks impacted by future closures to better deal with these situations.

-One project already under development is the expansion of the Buncombe County Rest Area on I-26 south of Asheville near the Asheville Regional Airport.
-Part of the I-26 widening project, the rest area is being expanded to include 30 truck parking spaces each direction as well as upgraded facilities.25 This rest area improvement at an estimated cost of \$15 to \$18 million will enhance parking options in the corridor during both emergency and regular operations.26 In addition, as this project is completed, construction staging areas should be examined for their potential re-use for emergency (or regular) truck parking.
+One project already under development is the expansion of the Buncombe/Henderson County Rest Area on I-26 south of Asheville near the Asheville Regional Airport.
+It is part of the overall widening project in Buncombe and Henderson Counties is scheduled to be completed in late 2024.
+The rest area is being expanded to include 30 truck parking spaces each direction as well as upgraded facilities.
+This rest area improvement at an estimated cost of \$15 to \$18 million will enhance parking options in the corridor during both emergency and regular operations.
+In addition, as this project is completed, construction staging areas should be examined for their potential re-use for emergency (or regular) truck parking.

-The Western North Carolina Agricultural Center adjacent to the Asheville Regional Airport and just west of the Buncombe County Rest Area may also provide an opportunity.27 Owned by the North Carolina Department of Agriculture, the Agricultural Center holds events throughout the year.
+The Western North Carolina Agricultural Center adjacent to the Asheville Regional Airport and just west of the Buncombe/Henderson County Rest Area may also provide an opportunity.
+Owned by the North Carolina Department of Agriculture, the Agricultural Center holds events throughout the year.
 However, there are two large areas on the south side of the facility that may be of use during emergency closures, shown in red in Figure 3.19.
 The smaller of these to the west may be active as a salt or sand storage area.
 The larger area to the east is partially paved (in the north), has restricted access providing some security, and has some lighting.
-Based on designs used for the new I-26 rest area, parking for approximately 90 trucks could be available at this location.28 Coordination with the Agricultural Center will be necessary to determine if this section could be made available during emergencies and to work out maintenance details, but this site has the potential to provide a large amount of truck parking space near the highway.
-Note that a commuter park-n-ride operates in the small parking lot nearest NC 280.29
+Based on designs used for the new I-26 rest area, parking for approximately 90 trucks could be available at this location.
+Coordination with the Agricultural Center will be necessary to determine if this section could be made available during emergencies and to work out maintenance details, but this site has the potential to provide a large amount of truck parking space near the highway.
+Note that a commuter park-n-ride operates in the small parking lot nearest NC 280.

-24 There is parking for approximately 12 trucks WB at Sam's Gap just across the border in Tennessee and approximately 25 trucks at the Tennessee Visitor's Center 8 miles further north (Exit 46).
+&lt;sup>22 There is parking for approximately 12 trucks WB at Sam's Gap just across the border in Tennessee and approximately 25 trucks at the Tennessee Visitor's Center 8 miles further north (Exit 46).